 1 Atlanta Regional Commission.
 (2015).
 Live beyond expectations: Regional strategic plan July 2015 - June 2020.
 Retrieved from https://atlantaregional.org/aging-health/aging-and-health-overview/ transportation; lack of awareness of services available; waiting lists for services; lack of housing options; inconsistent sidewalks, unsafe street crossings, lighting, and general public safety; and the "technological divide" for the small but critical population that does not have access to the internet.
-Needs include community development that is transparent, recognizes the aging population, and ensures access to healthcare, shopping, recreation and walkability/safety; transportation that is accessible, affordable and flexible; housing stock that is diverse, affordable, safe and not segregated; and access to information and services that is well-marketed.4 In particular, evidence-based services and support are needed for frail older adults, persons with disabilities, and persons with Alzheimer's disease and dementia and their caregivers; long-term supports and services to help older adults and persons with disabilities remain in the community; opportunities for social engagement and health through senior centers; screening and treatment to appropriate behavioral health interventions for older adults and persons of all ages and abilities.5 Persons with disabilities in particular often require accessible features and ground floor housing units and use of supportive/therapeutic animals.
+Needs include community development that is transparent, recognizes the aging population, and ensures access to healthcare, shopping, recreation and walkability/safety; transportation that is accessible, affordable and flexible; housing stock that is diverse, affordable, safe and not segregated; and access to information and services that is well-marketed.4 In particular, evidence-based services and support are needed for frail older adults, persons with disabilities, and persons with Alzheimer's disease and dementia and their caregivers; long-term supports and services to help older adults and persons with disabilities remain in the community; opportunities for social engagement and health through senior centers; screening and treatment to appropriate behavioral health interventions for older adults and persons with disabilities; and expanded housing options near services that can support quality of life for persons of all ages and abilities.5 Persons with disabilities in particular often require accessible features and ground floor housing units and use of supportive/therapeutic animals.